datacarpentry/geospatial-workshop/setup.md

 We provide two setup options:

 ### Option A: Install manually for your operating system
 Install software by following the instructions below specific to the operating system you are using.
-Instructions are provided for Windows, MacOS, and Linux.
+Instructions are provided for Windows, macOS, and Linux.

 ### Option B: Use a Docker image
 Workshop participants can download a Docker image containing all the software and dependencies needed.